ignite/cli/docs/docs/kb/12-plugins.md

 }
 ```

 Above we can see a similar definition to `Command` where a hook has a `Name` and a `PlaceHookOn`.
 You'll notice that the `Execute*` methods map directly to each life cycle of the hook.
-All hooks defined within the plguin will invoke these methods.
+All hooks defined within the plugin will invoke these methods.